-Govt Employees Thank Dr Jitendra For Ordering Mass Promotion In Thousands
+Govt employees thank Dr Jitendra for ordering mass promotion in thousands

 NEW DELHI, July 31 : A delegation of Central Govt Secretariat employees, including Central Secretariat Service (CSS) Forum and Direct Recruits of Limited Departmental Competitive Examination (LDCE), called on Union Minister of State (Independent Charge) Science & Technology; MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh here today and profusely thanked him for ordering and taking personal interest to carry out mass promotion in thousands at different levels, most notably from Assistant Section Officers (ASOs) to Section Officers (SOs).

 Dr Jitendra Singh said, it is painful to see certain officials attaining superannuation after spending several decades on the same post without a single promotion.
-We need to change this trend, he said.
+We need to change this trend.

 The Department of Personnel & Training (DoPT) had, on the instructions of Minister Incharge DoPT Dr Jitendra Singh, recently approved mass promotion of 1,592 officials working in the capacity of ASOs to the post of SOs on adhoc basis with immediate effect.